Using the Arbimon Uploader

 Note: After you have uploaded files to the new site, you can choose which project they will be uploaded to.
 Additionally, if the files are for a site that you have already created in Arbimon, you can move the files to that site after the upload process has been completed.
 Reference Support Article Merge Playlists.

 4. Your deployment has now been detected.
-You will be able to find the Project name and the Site name automatically selected.
-If you "Choose a folder" or "Choose files" in the previous step, you will have to manually select the project name and the site name and then finally click on Import.
+You see the Project name and the Site name are automatically selected.
+If you "Choose a folder" or "Choose files" or the deployment is not detected in the previous step, you will have to manually select the project name and the site name and then finally click on Import.

 For an explanation of how to use Custom Filename Format, reference RFCx Uploader article Custom Filename.